Ng Kok Song: 2023 presidential bid

 On 15 July 2023, Ng indicated he was "deliberating" running for the 2023 presidential election.
 On 19 July 2023, Ng turned up at the offices of Elections Department while accompanied by his family to collect the eligibility forms required to be nominated as a presidential candidate.
 Ng intends to submit himself for considerations under the requirements of the public service deliberative track, based on his tenure as Chief Investment Officer of GIC.

 On 3 August 2023, Ng submitted his application for the Certificate of Eligibility.
 On 18 August 2023, Ng was issued the Certificate of Eligibility by the Presidential Elections Committee (PEC).

 On 22 August 2023, Ng successfully filed his nomination papers, confirming his contest for the presidency.
 In his nomination speech, Ng stressed his political neutrality and his experience with Singapore's reserves, stating that he has never "belonged to any political party" and that he had "spent my entire career at GIC and MAS helping to build up our reserves".

 On 2 September, the final results of the election was released.
 It was revealed that Ng gotten 15.72% of the votes, losing to Tharman Shanmugaratnam’s 70.41% but beating Tan Kin Lian’s 13.87%.
 He did not win the election, but was able to keep his election deposit.

 Personal life

 In 1972, Ng married his first wife, Patricia Chee, whom he had met as schoolmates at Montfort School.
 The couple had three children together.
 Chee was diagnosed with stomach cancer in 2003 and died in 2005.
 Since 2020, Ng has been engaged to Sybil Lau, a Canadian-born Singaporean woman who is 30 years younger than him.
 As Lau's mother died in 2021, the couple decided to postpone their marriage, adhering to a customary three-year mourning period.

 Ng is a Catholic.
 He is an avid proponent of Christian meditation, which was taught to him by Benedictine monk Laurence Freeman.
 Ng reportedly taught Lee Kuan Yew, the founding prime minister of Singapore, how to meditate in the late 2000s.

+In 2023, Reel Lumina in collaboration with production company PixelMusica, launched a documentary entitled "Leading Against the Odds", where they featured Ng sharing about the values that have guided his life and leadership.